Resolution and Aspect Ratio

 📀 What is Resolution?

 Resolution refers to the number of pixels that make up the display area.
-It is typically represented as width × height
+It is typically represented as width × height in pixels.
+For example:

 - 800 × 480 (commonly seen in 7-inch embedded displays)